- Home /

 Patients in the animal hospital of the Vetmeduni in Vienna

-• There are no animal transports with the animal rescue service of the Vetmeduni.
+- There are no patient transports with the animal rescue service of the Vetmeduni.

-• No cloven-hoofed animals and camels from the surveillance and restricted zone designated by the Federal Ministry (RIS - AVN_20250326_AVN_2025_12_5 - Amtliche Verbraucher- und Veterinärnachrichten (AVN)) will be accepted at the Vetmeduni.
+- No cloven-hoofed animals and camels from the surveillance and restricted zone designated by the Federal Ministry (20250414_Kundmachung_MKS_26.3.25.pdf) will be accepted as patients or for dissection at the Vetmeduni.

-• No cloven-hoofed animals, camels or horses from the neighbouring countries affected by FMD, Hungary and Slovakia, will be accepted at the Vetmeduni.
+- No cloven-hoofed animals, camels or horses from the neighboring countries affected by FMD, Hungary and Slovakia, will be accepted at the Vetmeduni.

-• All small ruminant patients as well as cattle and camels not referred by a veterinarian must be clinically checked for FMD symptoms by a member of staff before entering the campus.
-The WC room by the porter in front of the barrier is to be used for this purpose.
+- All small ruminant and pig patients as well as cattle and camels not referred by a veterinarian must be clinically checked for FMD symptoms by a member of staff before entering the campus.
 If FMD cannot be ruled out with certainty, the animals may not be brought onto the campus.

-• If there is any doubt about the presence of suspected FMD, this must be clarified by means of an exclusion test in accordance with the applicable infection and disease control plan.
+- If there is any doubt about the presence of suspected FMD, this must be clarified by means of an exclusion test.

-• The tyres of transport vehicles and trailers used to transport cloven-hoofed animals, camels and horses, as well as the University's own vehicles used to transport animals susceptible to FMD, must be disinfected with disinfectants effective against FMD.
+- The tires of transport vehicles and trailers used to transport cloven-hoofed animals, camels and horses, as well as university-owned vehicles that travel to farms with animals susceptible to FMD, must be disinfected with disinfectants that are effective against FMD.

-• External persons are not permitted to enter the stables or the examination and treatment rooms of the animal hospital.
+- Uncontrolled access to the stables and the examination and treatment rooms of the animal hospital is prohibited for external persons